baallan/ovis/ldms/scripts/ldms_pll-ldms-static-test.rst

      file named $input_file.$i must also exist.
 This configuration file is used when starting the daemon.

-Exception: For any single "LDMSD -c <daemon-numbers>", only
+Exception: For any single "LDMSD -c <daemon-numbers>" or "LDMSD -z <daemon-numbers>", only
 $input_file.$i for the first listed number is needed; the first file will be used for all subsequent numbers and any matching files except the first are ignored.
-Where prologs are also specified, the regular prolog inclusion process is applied to the first file.
+Where prologs or epilogs are also specified, the regular inclusion process is applied to the first file.

 *sbatch.$input_file*
    |